JADawson/DS_GCData_WK3Project/README.md

 ## My Code - run_analysis.R
 ### Can also be found in the repository.

-##PART 1 - DOWNLOADING AND EXTRACTING THE DATA
+##PART 1 - Downloading and Extracting the Data
 ###---------------------------------------------------------------------------

 ### Set the working directory